IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 # Troubleshoot service issues
 {: #errors}

-This topic guides you in identifying and resolving the likely error scenarios you might encounter when using the {{site.data.keyword.mobilepushshort}} service.
+This topic guides you in identifying and resolving the likely error scenarios that you might encounter when using the {{site.data.keyword.mobilepushshort}} service.

 ## Resolving common push notification issues
 {: #troubleshooting_notification_errors}